dougtheeconomist/Taxes-Maketh-The-Economy-/README.md

 ## EDA

+Note to the reader: in this section I briefly discuss the process of initial data exploration, i.e. making sure there are not errors or outliers of note within the data, and just sort of seeing what I have in general.
+If the reader is primarily interested in my results without getting bogged down by technical details, it would be safe to skip ahead to the Primary Analysis and Conclusion sections.
 I start by looking at descriptive statistics and scatter plots of the data.
 When I graph gdp and population against the ratio of state to federal tax income, I find that the state of California is a consistent outlier, although when I view a similar plot of per capita gdp I find that while California is one of the larger values, it no longer stands out; there are four states here that are higher when accounting for population.
 When I graph the annual means of my monthly unemployment rate against my tax ratio I see that this is much more flat than the other graphs; there is much less variation of unemployment rates across states with different tax rates.
 There is again an obvious outlier here; this is Alabama, who has much higher unemployment than anyone else.
 Upon isolating variance of the monthly unemployment rates and then merging this in with the overall dataset and graphing this, I see that there is again not as obvious a trend as with the gdp data.
 There is again an obvious outlier here; this is Alabama, who has much higher unemployment than anyone else; by at least a factor of over two.
 It seems to fall just right of center of the graph as far as the tax ratio goes, so Iâ€™m not sure that this will actually skew my results.